jensalindgren/todolist/README.md

 ### Enter Button

 - The enter button is working and will show the correct task you have entered.
 And will reload the page.
+If you don't enter a task and click the enter button you will get an alert message.

 ### Clear All Button